-The Samaria District Military Court sentenced Amjad Awad, one of two
+The Samaria District Military Court on Monday sentenced Amjad Awad, one of two

-Awad and his cousin, Hakim Awad, entered the home of the Fogels, stabbing and shooting to death
+and Hakim Awad, entered the home of the Fogels, stabbing and shooting to death

 'Itamar massacre' killer, Hakim Awad, convicted